Our Story of Recovery & Rebuilding

 Within that first month of recovery efforts, we also engaged with our long-time architect partners, Rardin and Carroll to revisit previous development plans and create a master site plan for a completely new ministry campus.
 Due to required upgrades, we found that energy-efficient and high-quality materials must now be used, improvement of safety and security and more effective ministry spaces would be realized.
 Great excitement across the Grace constituency began to arise as we recognized this as an opportunity to build for the future rather than rebuilding the past nor even the present.
 Members of the church along with staff provided significant input resulting in adjustments and improvements in this new design.
 God has given us the opportunity to complete an interconnected, interdependent, holistic plan for Grace ministries.

-With support from the congregation, we entered a contract with Tyson and Associates, a local construction company to begin the building process in the late summer of 2020.
-With an overlapping, four-phase plan set up, it was determined that we would use all insurance funds totaling about $20 million to go as far as we could.
 Immediately, Tyson’s team got started with Phase 1 which required extensive earthwork including re-grading 20+ acres and installing below-ground infrastructure.
-Their plan implemented a counterclockwise cycle beginning in the northwest corner with the required large retention pond and then continuing with athletic field redevelopment down to the corner of Shallowford and Jenkins where the main church building is located.
-Construction would continue north on Jenkins Rd.
+Their plan implemented a counterclockwise cycle beginning in the northwest corner with the required large retention pond and then continuing with athletic field redevelopment down to the corner of Shallowford and Jenkins where the main church building would be located.
+Construction would continue north paralleling Jenkins Rd.

 As we look back, it is noteworthy that the extensive remodel of the Grace Children’s Center was finished by December of 2020 and reopened for full capacity of over 100 children.
 Furthermore, the only mission house which survived the storm was also repaired and returned to full usage in 2020.